How to get first clients as a startup

 Laugh all you want, sometimes agencies do that.

-However, even in such cases, your startup survival is totally plausible.
-Of course, you need to be aware of what’s coming your way and create a backup plan.
-Let’s figure out what awaits you, and what you can do about it.
+However, even in such cases, your startup survival is plausible.
+Of course, you must know what’s coming your way and create a backup plan.
+Let’s figure out what awaits you and what you can do about it.

 This is not bound to happen.
 But if you are a small company and your team knew who was your biggest sacred cow, bad news can cause people to start worrying about losing their jobs.

 If you lose a customer because you failed them or because of miscommunication, they are likely to spread the word.
-Word of mouth is especially powerful in the epoch of social media.
-Sad but true: 95% of unsatisfied customers share their negative opinion with other people.
+Word of mouth is mighty in the epoch of social media.
+Sad but true: 95% of unsatisfied customers share their negative opinions with others.
 45% do it on social media, where 63% of consumers read their reviews and draw conclusions.
 You don’t want that.

 If you developed your agency with an eye on the needs of your biggest client, you are screwed.
 Here is how Reilly Newman puts it:

-Newman’s scenario pretty much sums up all the bad things that can happen to your agency at once.
+Newman’s scenario sums up all the bad things that can happen to your agency.
 Indeed, ouch.

 It is important to know how to be professional about losing a client.
 Firstly, because their leave might be temporary and they could be planning to return in the future.
 Secondly, because the world is a small place, and the word spreads quickly.
 You don’t want to be (or even seem) rude.